 History of the San Francisco Bay Conservation and Development Commission

-The San Francisco Bay Plan, which was completed in January 1969, includes policies on issues critical to the wise use of the Bay ranging from ports and public access to design and transportation.
-The Bay Plan also contains maps of the entire Bay which designate shoreline areas that should be reserved for water-related purposes like ports, industry, public recreation, airports, and wildlife refuges.
+BCDC’s initial San Francisco Bay Plan was approved in 1968 and BCDC was made permanent one year later.
+The Bay Plan is updated regularly so that the Bay and its shoreline are used responsibly and to address new issues as the Bay Area changes.
+The Plan includes policies on issues critical to the Bay ranging from port activities and public access to urban development and transportation.
+The Bay Plan maps the entire Bay and designates areas for water-related purposes such as ports, industry, public recreation, airports, and wildlife refuges.

 BCDC is the federally-designated state coastal management agency for the San Francisco Bay segment of the California coastal zone.
 This designation empowers the Commission to use the authority of the federal Coastal Zone Management Act to ensure that federal projects and activities are consistent with the policies of the Bay Plan and state law.